 We are governed in our work by a voluntary Board of Directors made up of medical and business experts who ensure that our activities are consistent with our mission and objectives.
 None of the Board members receive fees for their time or contribution to the Irish Heart Foundation, nor reimbursements for any expenses incurred.

-Professor Emer Shelley is the President of the Irish Heart Foundation.
+Professor Emer Shelley is Chair of the Irish Heart Foundation.
 A public health expert with a special interest in the prevention of cardiovascular disease, Prof Shelley is a Fellow and currently Dean of the Faculty of Public Health Medicine of the Royal College of Physicians of Ireland.
 She is also a Fellow of the Faculty of Public Health in the UK.

 Prof Shelley is a retired specialist in public health medicine and also served as Clinical Associate Professor of Epidemiology at the Royal College of Surgeons in Ireland.
 She completed her Masters in Epidemiology at the London School of Hygiene and Tropical Medicine.